godotengine/godot-docs/learning/scripting/visual_script/visual_script_basics.rst

 The most common use cases are are as follows:

-* Beginners into game development who want to learn an engine but have no programming experience yet.
+* Beginners starting game development who want to learn an engine but have no programming experience yet.
 * Artists and Game Designers who have no experience in programming and want to create quick prototypes or simple games.
 * Programmers working in a team that want to make part of the game logic available to Artists or Game Designers in order to offload some of their work.